-In addition to the core courses required for a Doctorate of Education in Educational Leadership, students enrolled in the Educational Administration specialization must also take the following courses:
+In addition to the core courses required for a Doctorate of Education, students enrolled in the Educational Administration specialization must also take the following courses:

 Ed.D. in Education Leadership - Educational Administration Courses